-Kleyna, Mark A., Columbia U., New York, NY - To aid research on 'Spectacles of the Modern: Technology, Development, and the Imagination of the Indian Nation, 1947-1965,' supervised by Dr. Nicholas B. Dirks
+Tahir, Madiha, Columbia U., New York, NY - To aid research on 'The Recognition of Risk: Drone Warfare and Strategies of Recognition,' supervised by Dr. Elizabeth Povinelli

 Preliminary abstract: In the face of the variable logics of empire--in particular, in the practice of drone attacks on Pakistan's Tribal Areas (FATA)--how do survivors and families of the dead attempt to gain recognition for their loss?
 What is the relationship between the displacement of all risk onto people living on the political and geographic margins of Pakistan and the forms of recognition open to them in the international discourse of human rights?
 My dissertation project analyzes how drone affectees deploy artifacts--testimony, photos of dead kin--in tandem with human rights organizations to lay claim to their humanity and dignity.
 They attempt to resuscitate a data point into a fleshly material body that has been killed.
 I ask: How do these strategies succeed and fail?
 What are the vocabularies and discursive techniques through which these artifacts are made and unmade?
 My project contributes to anthropological literature on violence and the social as well as examining how our world and forms of recognition are being remade as new technologies make it possible to (once again) re-distribute risk across the globe.

 Ngo, Anh-Thu Thi, Harvard U., Cambridge, MA - To aid research on 'Constructing / Belonging in Ho Chi Minh City, Vietnam,' supervised by Dr. Michael Herzfeld